 Our Coastal Activity Leader Training costs just £525 for the full course.
 The course fee includes tuition, assessment, registration fees, and all necessary materials.
 The fee does not include accommodation or any meals.
 We can supply a list of nearby accommodation for each course location if required.

 Select your chosen course from the dates and options listed above and complete the online booking form and make payment to confirm your place.

 Please feel free to Contact Us for additional information, or if you wish to pay a deposit to secure your booking.

 - Appropriate layers of warm and cool clothing for the changeable Scottish weather

 - Walking boots/shoes and wellies for outdoor activities

 - Any reference books you would like to share with the group

 - Your love and enthusiasm for the outdoors!

-- Breaks will be scattered throughout each day.
+- Outdoor sessions will be held in one of the wonderful nearby coastal areas to the course location.
+Breaks will be scattered throughout each day.
 Lunch is 45 minutes and we recommend bringing a packed lunch.
-If you would rather treat yourself to lunch there are several wonderful places to eat nearby: The Bakehouse Café, The Kimberley Inn and The Crown and Anchor in Findhorn, or The Abbey Inn in Kinloss.
+If you would rather treat yourself to lunch there are several wonderful places to eat nearby: we can provide information on these if required.

 “Wild things! does for environmental education what Ray Mears has done for bush craft, and Bear Grylls has done for survival training.
 The bonus is that you will not only learn new skills for yourself, you will also learn how to pass them on and in a way that sustains and encourages others to enjoy and sustain our natural environment.”
 Course Participant